CraftSpider/dpytest/docs/tutorials/using_pytest.rst

 Make sure your tests take a parameter with the exact same name as the fixture, pytest runs them based on name, including capitalization.

+- I use dpytest.verify().message() and it fails but it shouldn't
+- dpytest.get_message() returns a message from another test

+Make sure you properly emptied the queue in the previous test, otherwise you could have remaining messages from previous tests messing up.

 --------------------

 This is currently the end of the tutorials.
 Take a look at the `Runner Documentation`_ to see all the things you can